sanlee42/etc/README.md

-# etc
-etc  of my arch and osx
+Configures of my arch and osx.